nallen05/old-norse/bifrost/README.md

   - NOTE: `RUNE-READ-NO-HANG` actually sometimes does do a very small amount of hanging: when processing escape sequences (see `*RUNE-READ-ESCAPE-SEQUENCE-MAX-HANG*` for more info)

 `*RUNE-READ-ESCAPE-SEQUENCE-MAX-HANG*`
-  - the only way to tell the difference between an escape sequence & the user hitting ESC is to both (1) see if the characters that come next match a known escape sequence & (2) track the delay between characters (escape sequences should send all the characters at once).
-This parameter controls how many seconds to wait between characters before deciding that a sequence of valid escape sequence characters was sent too slowly to be an escape sequence
+  - the only way to tell the difference between an escape sequence & the user hitting ESC is to both (1) see if the characters that come next match a known escape sequence & (2) track how much time has elapsed before an escape sequence is identified (escape sequences are typically sent all at once, but there could be small delay).
+This parameter controls how many seconds `RUNE-READ` & `RUNE-READ-NO-HANG` wait between characters before deciding that a sequence of valid escape sequence characters was sent too slowly to be an escape sequence
-  - it is used by both `RUNE-READ` & `RUNE-READ-NO-HANG` to process escape sequences
+  - default: 0.01 (10 milliseconds)
+  - adjustment guidelines:
+    - Local terminal: 0.005-0.01 is safe
+    - SSH over good connection: 0.01-0.02
+    - High-latency connections (satellite, distant TTYD): 0.05-0.1
-  - if you set `*RUNE-READ-ESCAPE-SEQUENCE-MAX-HANG*` to NIL, then you can enter escape sequences character-by-character by hand for testing/debugging purposes
+    - Set to NIL to disable timeout entirely (useful for manual debugging, you can type escape sequences character by character)
+  - Higher values = more tolerant of network jitter, but ESC key feels sluggish
+  - Lower values = snappier ESC response, but may break escape sequences on slow links

+`*RUNE-READ-ESCAPE-SEQUENCE-MAX-HANG*`
+  - Controls the maximum delay (in seconds) between characters when reading an escape sequence
+  - Escape sequences from the terminal arrive as rapid bursts; manual ESC key presses are followed by a pause
-  - it defaults to 0.01
+  - Default: 0.01 (10 milliseconds)
-    - if you are using local connection you could turn this down (eg: 0.05)
-    - if you are on a very high latency remote connection (eg SSH or TTYD) you might want to turn this up (eg: 0.15-0.2)
+  - Adjustment guidelines:
+    - Local terminal: 0.005-0.01 is safe
+    - SSH over good connection: 0.01-0.02
+    - High-latency connections (satellite, distant TTYD): 0.05-0.1
+    - Set to NIL to disable timeout entirely (useful for manual debugging -- you can type escape sequences character by character)
+  - Higher values = more tolerant of network jitter, but ESC key feels sluggish
+  - Lower values = snappier ESC response, but may break escape sequences on slow links

 Tracking mouse events